-- To use a file system, refer to "Shared File System Storage Configuration" on page 3-5. - To use Oracle Automatic Storage Management, refer to "Oracle Automatic Storage Management Storage Configuration" on page 3-17.
+- To use a file system, refer to Section 3.2, "Shared File System Storage Configuration." - To use Oracle ASM, refer to Section 3.3, "Oracle Automatic Storage Management Storage Configuration."

 3.2 Shared File System Storage Configuration

 The installer does not suggest a default location for the Oracle Cluster Registry (OCR) or the Oracle Clusterware voting disk.
 If you choose to create these files on a file system, then review the following sections to complete storage requirements for Oracle Clusterware files: